alexpreynolds/byte-store/README.md

 [![Build Status](https://travis-ci.org/alexpreynolds/byte-store.svg)](https://travis-ci.org/alexpreynolds/byte-store)

-This utility generates and queries strictly upper triangular (SUT) and square matrices storing 1-byte encoded correlation score values between -1.0 and +1.0, in 0.01 increments (so-called "byte-store" files).
+This utility generates and queries strictly upper triangular (SUT) and square matrices storing 1-byte encoded correlation score values between -1.0 and +1.0.
+A so-called "byte-store" file is a string of bytes in SUT or square form.
+Two encoding strategies are offered, a "full" strategy that encodes scores in 0.01 increments, and a "mid-quarter-zero" strategy that encodes scores in the interval (-0.25, +0.25) as the +0.00 byte.

 ## Filesizes